JvanKatwijk/dab-pluto/README.md

 Running the resulting dab-decoder requires less CPU power than the approach in dab-cmdline (and Qt-DAB).
 In spite of the fact that some conversion is to take place on the samplerate of the incoming sample stream, the dab-pluto decoder runs nicely on an RPI 2 with an average load of app 50 percent.

 The software tree contains two versions of the device handler for Pluto.
-While the one in the directory "pluto-handler" is the one with the integer factor 2 decimation, and the one in the directory "pluto-handler-old" the one with the 2100000 to 2048000 conversion.
+While the one in the directory "pluto-handler" is the one with the integer factor 2 decimation, the one in the directory "pluto-handler-old" is the one with the 2100000 to 2048000 conversion.

 The chosen approach has a number of disadvantages as well: